AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedTargetingModel.md

   * Great for performing inaccurate but likely to hit a player.

-  * Can target empty areas to increase inaccuracy, but still likely to hit a player.
+  * Can target empty areas to simulate a probabilistic strike pattern, but is still likely to hit a player near the learned area.

 * Case 2: Support Vector Centers